alphal00p/momtrop/README.md

 # Momtrop

-`momtrop` is a Rust library implementing the tropical Feynman sampling algorithm for loop integrals in momentum space.
+`momtrop` is a Rust library implementing the tropical Feynman sampling algorithm for loop integrals in momentum space (https://arxiv.org/abs/2504.09613).
 It is designed for maximum flexibility: the user retains full control over the evaluation of the integrand, and the sampling process is fully generic over floating-point types.

 ---

-## Defining a Graph
+## Defining a Graphν

 To begin integrating with `momtrop`, you first need to define a graph.
 Graphs in `momtrop` are specified as a list of undirected edges.
-Each edge defines the two vertices it connects, a boolean indicating whether it has mass, and an `f64` value representing its weight $\nu_e$.
+Each edge defines the two vertices it connects, a boolean indicating whether it has mass, and an `f64` value representing its weight ν_e.

 You must also provide a list of vertices with incoming external momenta.
 The following example defines a triangle graph: